skibblenybbles/django-commando/README.md

 *   a declarative API for managing and processing command options and option groups
-*   a declarative API for specifying which action or actions to perform when the command is run
+*   a declarative API for specifying which action(s) to perform when the command is run
 *   a uniform and relatively simple way to override existing management commands without writing nasty hacks